wanghaisheng/responsive-landing-page-starter/content/blog/en/real-time-face-detection-in-net-with-opentok-and-opencv-dr.md

 ### How Does This Happen

-Rather than using the standard VideoRenderer, we are creating our own custom renderer, `SampleVideoRenderer`, which extends Control and implements OpenTok's IVideoRenderer.
+Rather than using the standard VideoRenderer, we are creating our own custom renderer, `SampleVideoRenderer`, which extends Control and implements Vonage Video API's IVideoRenderer.
 That interface is fairly simple: it has one method, `RenderFrame`, which we are taking the frame from and drawing onto a bitmap in the control.
 This allows us to intervene whenever a frame appears, apply what we want to it, and have it render.

 ## Adding Computer Vision